 When I was a kid my family tapped all of the trees lining our property, which gave us enough maple syrup to get through the year.
 Did you know it takes forty gallons of maple sap to make one gallon of maple syrup?
 As you can imagine, that take a lot of time and a lot of boiling.
 I very fondly remember standing outside in the snow around the barrel stove fitted with a stainless steel pan, waiting as the sap boiled down.
 The aroma of the boiling sap is a scent memory I will never forget and one that I am at a loss for words to describe.
 When we walked into the sugar shack and smelled that amazing aroma, I was on cloud nine, transported back to the U.P. in early spring.

-As you can imagine, we simply had to buy a quart of this syrup after watching it being made.
-We couldn’t wait to try some and decided that Easter morning we would make buckwheat blueberry pancakes and douse them in this liquid gold.
-And we sure did.
-It was everything a Sunday should be.
-Sleeping in, eating pancakes after noon, listening to the Archers Omnibus (the longest running radio drama, aired in the U.K.–I am hooked!), and making a Ukranian egg.
-Although Easter was decidedly un-Eastery I must say it was still a lovely, lovely day and truly a beautiful weekend.
+As you can imagine, I had to buy a quart of this syrup after watching it being made.
+I couldn’t wait to try some and decided that Easter morning I would make buckwheat blueberry pancakes and douse them in this liquid gold.

 For the pancakes, I just pulled a recipe from the Food Network website.
 The only difference was that I used frozen wild blueberries instead of fresh (fresh taste so icky to me out of season).